delfick/harpoon/ARCHITECTURE.rst

     * The root of the configuration
     * The image options

-  Overview will then find the chosen task from the commandline and run it.

 option_spec/task_objs.py
   The object representing a task is here.
 It will layer settings such that we